Preloaded study kits with practice questions, flashcards, tests, and more — free to start.

 If something unexpected happens that prevents you from taking the AP Exam on the date you were scheduled for or you want to take exams that are scheduled for the same time slot, you can talk to your AP coordinator about taking an exam on a later date.

-If you have a documented disability that affects how you test, you may be eligible for accommodations on the AP Exams such as:
+If you have a documented disability that affects how you test, you may be eligible for accommodations on the AP Exams.

 Do you have a learning disability and need accommodations for your AP Biology Exam?
 To request exam accommodations, you can work with your school's SSD coordinator to request accommodations for taking your AP Exams.